The Volokh Conspiracy

 When I initially heard about the takings claim in this case, I was very skeptical.
 But reading Judge Thomas Zilly's careful opinion has led me to reconsider.
 I'm not yet sure who deserves to prevail here.
 But the plaintiffs may have a much better case than I previously thought.

 The reason for my initial skepticism was that the Takings Clause and similar provisions in state constitutions generally only require compensation for the seizure of property rights by the government.
 If, for example, the government takes your land to build a road or a military base on it, the state must pay "just compensation" (usually the fair market value of the property taken).
 On the other hand, you generally cannot sue the government for a taking if your property was seized by private criminals acting on their own.
 Thus, if a (private) thief steals your car, there is no taking for which the government is liable.
-And that's still true even if the thief got away with it because the local police do a terrible job of deterring and apprehending auto theft.
+And that's still true even if the thief got away with it because the local police do a terrible job of deterring and apprehending car thieves.
 The thief himself may be liable (if you can find him!).
 But not the government.

 On the other hand, the government can still be liable for a taking if they have somehow helped a private party gain control over your property.
 If, for example, the government delegates the power of eminent domain to a private firm, such as a railroad or a public utility, they are still required to pay compensation under the Takings Clause.
 The same is true if the government itself seizes the land for purpose of transferring it to a private party, as in the notorious 2005 Kelo case, where the Supreme Court ruled that the government can take private homes for purposes of transferring them to another private owner in order to promote "economic development."
 While the parties in that case disagreed over whether the taking was for a purpose that qualifies as a "public use" (as required by the Fifth Amendment), no one denied that a taking had occurred and that the government owed compensation to the owners, if the state's actions were constitutionally permissible at all.